-It can be cold and wet during the winter months, and some restaurants will close down during the winter, so you will be able to do more if you visit when the weather is milder.
+It can be cold and wet during the winter months, and some restaurants close down during the winter.
+You will be able to do more if you visit when the weather is milder.

 East Coast Canada Road Trip: New Brunswick Itinerary

 New Brunswick is home for me.
 It’s where I was born, and attended University, and my family still lives there.
 I am so excited to share my home with you, and I really think you will enjoy the farmer’s markets and coastal views that New Brunswick has to offer.

 We recommend starting your tour of New Brunswick in St. Andrews, even if you flew into Moncton, because you’ll end up coming back to Moncton on your way to Nova Scotia or Prince Edward Island.
 That said, this itinerary is just a suggestion, and you’re welcome to visit these places in any order that makes sense to you.